 Colleges and universities have it all figured out.
-Usually by October, when everyone is missing each other A LOT, there are parent weekends scheduled.
-This is a weekend where the kids get to share their new home with you and you get to buy them things.
-Fun times are had by all.
+Usually, by October, when everyone misses each other A LOT, parent weekends are scheduled.
+This is a weekend where the kids get to share their new home with you, and you get to buy them things.
+All have fun times.

 So plan to do this (and make hotel reservations well ahead of time as they tend to fill up).
 Planning will make you happy.

 DO NOT plan to visit your child before that.
-Don’t stop by to do their laundry or help with their homework or just because you miss them.
-It’s like summer camp – they need to go cold turkey from their parents to really settle in.
+Don’t stop by to do their laundry, help with their homework, or just because you miss them.
+It’s like summer camp – they need to go cold turkey from their parents to settle in.
 You being around will prevent that from happening.

-Even if this child is not your last to leave home now is the time where your life will start to change.
+Even if this child is not your last to leave home, now is when your life will change.

-You have spent the past 18 years devoting yourself to your children and running your household.
-You have given so much of yourself, happily, but now it’s time to start taking care of you.
+You have spent 18 years devoting yourself to your children and running your household.
+You have given so much of yourself, happily, but now it’s time to start caring for yourself.

-Take a good hard look at the choices you have made that have brought you to where you are today.
-Take a good hard look at where you want to be in the next half of your life.
+Take a good hard look at your choices that have brought you to where you are today.
+Take a hard look at where you want to be in the next half of your life.
 Take a good hard look at what is important to you.

 This is it.
 This is your time.
-You have age and you have wisdom and now it’s time to start at least laying the groundwork to living the life that you have always wanted..
+You have age and wisdom, and now it’s time to start at least laying the groundwork to living the life you have always wanted.